In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 If winter gardens are accessible all year round, are they counted as indoor space, or part of the outdoor run/space?
 (410.1)

 A winter garden or enriched verandah does not count towards the indoor or outdoor space allowance.
-See 6.13.3 b) 6 and note exceptions in 6.13.3 e) 2.
+See Clause 6.13.3 b) 6) and note exceptions in Clause 6.13.3 e) 2).

-Does space on ramps or ladders count towards useable floor space?
+Does space on ramps or ladders count towards usable floor space?
 (410.2)

 No. Ramps and ladders are not floor space.